btahir/aipi/README.md

 Figured if Langchain can have useless abstractions and get so much attention why not me?

-But also I think its a cool concept of having ai_ functions and be able to mix and match with normal functions without needing to rewrite any LLM logic.
+But also I think its a cool concept of having LLM based functions and be able to mix and match with normal functions without needing to rewrite any LLM logic (you just prepend with ai_ to indicate an LLM will process the function input).
 I'm sure there are better ways to abstract it away so open to feedback.